-I had an hour to visit Changdeokgung Palace and was it ever a worthwhile stop.
-Rather than fumble with my Canon DSLR, I decided to save time by only taking photos with my iPhone 6s Plus and a Moment Wide iPhone lens* that I purchased right before this trip.
+I had an hour to visit Changdeokgung Palace, and was it ever a worthwhile stop.
+Rather than fumble with my Canon DSLR, I decided to save time by only taking photos with my iPhone. and a Moment Wide iPhone lens that I purchased right before this trip.

-Per usual, I obsessively researched the best iPhone lenses and decided that the cinema quality glass of this 18mm lens was worth the investment.
-And, a number of professional travel photographers rave about Moment lenses, which are built by hand.
+As usual, I obsessively researched the best iPhone lenses and decided that this 18mm lens’s cinema-quality glass was worth the investment.
+And many professional travel photographers rave about Moment lenses, which are built by hand.

 I’m glad to have used the Moment Wide lens for the first time at this noteworthy Seoul palace.
 Built in the 15th century during the Joseon Dynasty, Changdeokgung Palace was designed specifically to blend in with the surrounding mountain range according to pungsu principles (the Korean equivalent of feng shui).
-It’s this that distinguishes this from other palaces in Seoul and earned it a well-deserved UNESCO World Heritage Site designation.
+This distinguishes Changdeokgung from other palaces in Seoul and earns it a well-deserved UNESCO World Heritage Site designation.

 The Moment Wide lens makes the palace feel even more grand.
 It captured clearer detail than I could otherwise with my iPhone only.
 I am more of a novice photographer than a pro, but I would say that the lens lacks the distortion that other wide angle iPhone lenses (and DSLR lenses) have.